 In Buddhist-majority Myanmar, most Rohingya are denied citizenship and are seen as illegal immigrants from South Asia.

-The United Nations High Commissioner for Refugees (UNHCR) said over the weekend that it feared that a boat that started its journey from Bangladesh at the end of November was missing at sea, with all 180 on board presumed dead.
+The United Nations High Commissioner for Refugees (UNHCR) said it feared that a boat that set sail at the end of November was missing, with all 180 on board presumed dead.

-Nearly 200 Rohingya are feared dead or missing at sea this year already.
-“We hope against hope that the 180 missing are still alive somewhere out there”, said UNHCR spokesperson Babar Baloch.
+Nearly 200 Rohingya were already feared dead or missing at sea this year.
+“We hope against hope that the 180 missing are still alive somewhere,” said UNHCR spokesperson Babar Baloch.

-Sayedur Rahman, 38, who fled to Malaysia in 2012 from Myanmar, said his wife, two sons aged 17 and 13, and a daughter aged 12 were among the missing.
+Sayedur Rahman, 38, who fled to Malaysia in 2012 from Myanmar, said his wife and three children were among the missing on the vessel.

-Two boats carrying a total of 230 Rohingya refugees, including women and children, landed on the shores of Indonesia’s Aceh province in November, while this month, Sri Lanka’s navy rescued 104 Rohingya adrift off the Indian Ocean island’s northern coast.
+Some 57 other Rohingya reached Aceh on Sunday after nearly a month adrift.
+Two other boats carrying a total of 230 Rohingya landed on the shores of Aceh last month, while this month, Sri Lanka’s navy rescued 104 Rohingya.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.